iamneerj/ExternalFileUtilIos/README.md

 The plugin workflow is as follows:

-1) App requests openWith action, specifying a file URL and UTI.\n
+1) App requests openWith action, specifying a file URL and UTI.

-2) Plugin downloads the file and saves as a local temp file \n
+2) Plugin downloads the file and saves as a local temp file

-3) Plugin uses UIDocumentInteractionController to launch an "open with" dialog\n
+3) Plugin uses UIDocumentInteractionController to launch an "open with" dialog

-4) User selects appropriate app to "preview" the content\n
+4) User selects appropriate app to "preview" the content

-5) The appropriate reader app is opened and UI/input is changed to that app \n
+5) The appropriate reader app is opened and UI/input is changed to that app

 6) Plugin deletes the temp file